bijuthottathil/LLM-OLLAMA/README.md

+# AI Scrapper
-# AI Scrapper- A simple AI web scraper using Ollama, LangChain, and Streamlit by building a RAG(Retrieval-Augmented Generation) system to chat with websites and answer complex questions about the content.
+- A simple AI web scraper using Ollama, LangChain, and Streamlit by building a RAG(Retrieval-Augmented Generation) system to chat with websites and answer complex questions about the content.

 Pre-requisites